-Inhalation of exhaust gases can result in death.
+Pipe POISONOUS exhaust gas outside enclosure.
+Inhalation of exhaust gases can result in serious injury or death.

 Engine exhaust gas must be piped outside building or enclosure.
 Do not terminate exhaust pipe near inlet vents or combustible materials.
 An approved thimble (Figure 12) must be used where exhaust pipes pass through walls or partitions.
+Build the thimble according to codes (see National Fire Protection Association bulletin, Volume 4, section on "Standards for Chimneys, Fireplaces and Vents").

-Pitch exhaust pipes downward or install a condensation trap (Figure 13) at the point where a rise in the exhaust system begins.
-Avoid sharp bends; use sweeping long radius elbows.
+Pitch exhaust pipes downward or install a condensation trap (Figure 13) at the point where rise in the exhaust system begins.
+Avoid sharp bends by using long sweeping radius elbows.
 Provide adequate support for mufflers and exhaust pipes.
 Refer to Figure 4 for a typical exhaust installation.
 Shield or insulate exhaust lines if there is danger of personal contact.
-Allow at least 9 inches (230 mm) of clearance if the pipes run close to a combustible wall or partition.
+Allow at least 9 inches (229 mm) of clearance if the pipes run close to a combustible wall or partition.
+Use a pipe at least as large as the 5 inch (127 mm) pipe size outlet of the engine with a flexible portion between the engine and the muffler.